Mrud10/Inventory-Management-System-for-B2B-SaaS/part3_api/analyse.md

 Not included in alerts

-Assumptions (base on given problem)
+Assumptions

-Since full schema was not provided, I assumed the following:
+Since full schema was not provided, I assumed the following

 Each product belongs to a company
-Each product has a product_type which contains the low stock threshold Inventory is stored per warehouse (so same product can exist in multiple warehouses) Sales table stores product_id, quantity and timestamp Supplier is linked to product (one supplier per product assumed) “Recent sales” = last 30 days (this is kinda arbitrary but seemed reasonable)
+Each product has a product_type which contains the low stock threshold Inventory is stored per warehouse (so same product can exist in multiple warehouses) Sales table stores product_id, quantity and timestamp Supplier is linked to product (one supplier per product assumed) “Recent sales” = last 30 days